 But as is always true for an operatic masterpiece, the performance depends less on the staging than on the singers and orchestra.
 The title role was sung by American tenor Jay Hunter Morris.
 Morris was the cover for Gary Lehman who withdrew from the production just before the dress rehearsal.
 Morris who’s been interviewed several time by the Met has an infectious personality that really make you root for him.
 His website is a gem; you should read through it.
 He’s amazed that he’s made it as an opera singer and is singing at the world’s leading houses.
 He started out in Paris, Texas singing in the choir of his father’s Baptist church under the leadership of his mother.
 He’s not completely a country boy; he did train at Julliard.
 Nevertheless, his is a great story.

 Siegfried is one of opera’s toughest roles.
 It lasts longer than Spring Break; it puts relentless pressure on the singer’s middle voice.
 Morris came through with distinction.
 The middle of his bright semi-spinto voice is its best feature.
 After forging the sword, slaying the dragon (who looked like a Sesame Street import), killing Uncle Mime, and breaking Wotan’s staff which had morphed into a metal rod, he still had enough voice to sing a 30 minute duet with Brünnhilde at the opera’s end.
 I think that was the end.
-And I think it was a duet, though neither of the two sings when the other is holding forth.
+And I think it was a duet, though neither of the two sings when the other is holding forth until the very end of both the duet and the opera.
 Morris produced only one strained note during the long afternoon.
 It was a high note at the end of the first act.
 I wonder how he’d do in an Italian opera with its higher tessitura and greater emphasis on high notes.
 It may be that Wagner is where Morris should be.
 Regardless, he should be in great demand for the heldentenor roles that are always difficult to cast even if his voice is not quite that dramatic.

 Brünnhilde was sung by Deborah Voigt.
 This was one of her more successful outings on this series of telecasts.
 She doesn’t quite have the right sound for this part.
 Her voice sounds covered and held back when it should soar, but she was quite good nonetheless.
 She had less trouble with her high notes than previously, perhaps because there are only a few of them.